yishuinanfeng/OfflineStoreRepository/README.md

 3.Above all,It will make sure that the stored data will not be lost even the application close or phone power off.

-It is very convenient for programmer to use,waht you need is just 4 steps:
+It is very convenient for programmer to use,what you need is just 4 steps:

 1.Transfer your datas that you want to post to server into a Entity class,put all these classes into an ArrayList.